elproko/esphome_related/README.md

-This the place for various things related to ESPHome
+This is the place for various things related to ESPHome